USEPA/WNTR/documentation/stormwater.rst

 * :class:`~wntr.stormwater.io.write_inpfile`: Write a SWMM INP file from a StormWaterNetworkModel
 * :class:`~wntr.stormwater.io.to_graph`: Convert a StormWaterNetworkModel object into a NetworkX graph object
 * :class:`~wntr.stormwater.io.to_gis`: Convert a StormWaterNetworkModel object into a WaterNetworkGIS object
+* :class:`~wntr.stormwater.io.write_geojson`: Write GeoJSON files from a StormWaterNetworkModel

+Additional methods are available for reading hydraulic simulation results files.
+See :ref:`stormwater_simulation` for more information.

+* :class:`~wntr.stormwater.io.read_outfile`: Read the SWMM binary output file into Pandas DataFrames
+* :class:`~wntr.stormwater.io.read_rptfile`: Read the SWMM summary report file into Pandas DataFrames

+.. _stormwater_simulation:

 Hydraulic simulation
 ---------------------

 Hydraulic simulations are run using the :class:`~wntr.stormwater.sim.SWMMSimulator` class.
-Simulation results are stored in a series of pandas DataFrames, as described in the following section.
+Simulation results are stored in a series of Pandas DataFrames, as described in the following section.

 .. doctest::